 This is a make or break decade for climate action, which will either usher in a transition to a low-carbon economy or lock in a future of floods and fires of the sort that have devastated Alberta.
 Increasingly alarming reports from the UN Intergovernmental Panel on Climate Change (IPCC) have underlined that we need to keep more than 80 per cent of known fossil fuel reserves in the ground.
-Yet epic shifts like that aren’t exactly the outcome of modest policies, which are still the dominant approach of governments in Canada.
+Yet epic shifts like that aren’t exactly the outcome of modest market signals, which are still the dominant approach of governments in Canada.

 If we want to dramatically drive down greenhouse gas emissions, there’s no precedent of the private sector mobilizing at the speed and scale required.
 A carbon price—the preferred policy tool—simply won’t cut it.
 Instead we’ll need a revived public sector capable of leading a rapid and just transition off oil, making major public investments in green infrastructure, transit, retrofitted houses and conservation.

 To adapt a joke from US climate journalist David Roberts, Canada didn’t help defeat the Nazis by taxing factories that weren’t producing enough planes and tanks for the war effort.